 We talk about the potential loopholes with security with on premise solutions and how for many the cloud can be far safer.
-Also, the required security and compliance around an exchange migration to office 365.
+Also, the required security and compliance around an exchange to office 365 migration.

 Do you remember the early days of cloud computing before the term had really established itself?

 If you suggested to an IT professional that they should move their precious email or data to the cloud the thought would make them feel faint and would shortly be followed up by a stream of reasons why it just would not work or it would be far too risky.

 The same sort of conversations were had in regards to network remote access in the past and now it’s accepted and common place.

 Sales and Marketing Guru’s will tell you that to make a sale when providing a new product, you need to remove the objections one by one so that the only answer remaining is yes.
 Now most of the objections for take up of office 365 have been removed it just makes it very difficult to say no.

 These days Cloud computing is far more established, secure, professionally accepted and take up in is rapid and will continue that way for the foreseeable future.

 So, why today for many organisations, having their mailboxes in the cloud is safer than on-premise?

 Unless you’re an organisation with a very structured methodology for change control then your Exchange email system is going to change configuration over time.

 For example, let say George was tasked with building you’re on premise Exchange system.
 An expert in is field with a conscientious working ethic and he sets out to document your email system as he builds it.